oscarvgg/align-website/Content/blog/time-blocking-a-productivity-game-changer.md

 To assist you in implementing time blocking, consider these popular tools and apps:

-1. Align: Align is a simple and elegant time blocking app that provides you with an overview of your day.
+1. **[Align](/)**: Align is a simple and elegant time blocking app that provides you with an overview of your day.
 The app makes it easy to break down tasks into specific blocks of time and organize them by priority.
 Align is still in development, but you can join the waiting list [here](#waiting-list).
 2. **[Structured](https://structured.app)**: A user-friendly time blocking app that integrates with calendars, helping users efficiently create and manage tasks.
 With reminders and progress tracking, Structured keeps users focused on their time blocks, praised for its simplicity and effectiveness.
 3. **[Sorted 3](https://www.sortedapp.com)**:: A powerful time blocking app with robust task management capabilities.
 Users can easily create, categorize, and set reminders for tasks.
 Sorted 3's customizable interface and flexibility make it ideal for personalized time blocking approaches.
 4. **[TimeBloc](https://timebloc.app)**: A feature-rich time blocking app offering advanced calendar integration and task management.
 Users can sync with existing calendars, prioritize tasks within specific time blocks, and benefit from its functionality and productivity enhancement, as praised by positive user testimonials.